material-components/material-components-ios/components/BottomNavigation/README.md

 It is recommended that three to five items are used to populate the content of the bottom navigation bar.
 If there are fewer than three destinations, consider using tabs instead.
 If your top-level navigation has more than six destinations, provide access to destinations not covered in bottom navigation through alternative locations, such as a navigation drawer.

 Title visibility can be configured in three ways: only show the title of the *selected* item, always show title regardless of any item's selection state, and never show title regardless of any item's selection state.
-The default behavior of bottom navigation is to only show the title for an item that is *selected*.
+The default behavior of bottom navigation is to only show the title for an item that is selected.

 In landscape orientation, items can be configured to be justified or compactly clustered together.
 When items are justified the bottom navigation bar is fitted to the width of the device.
 Justified items can have their titles shown below their respective icons or adjacent to their respective icons.